galaxyproject/galaxy-hub/content/news/2024-04-26-workflows-workflows-workflows/index.md

 To quickly place workflow comments a set of "editor tools" have been added to a brand new UI element in the workflow editor: the Editor Toolbar.

 This new feature allows you to select tools other than the mouse pointer to edit and decorate your Workflow.
-In this update, the new features present in the Toolbar mostly center around the new Workflow Comments (with exception of the cursor and magnet-snapping), but additional general editor tools may be implemented in the future.
+In this update, the new features present in the Toolbar mostly center around the new Workflow Comments (with the exception of the cursor and magnet-snapping), but additional general editor tools may be implemented in the future.

 <div style="clear: left;"></div>